techidaily/site-win11-tips/source/_posts/enhancing-user-interface-with-mouse-click-lock-mcl-on-win-os.md

  You can set the time between 200 to 2200 milliseconds.
 The default ClickLock time is 1200 milliseconds.
 5. Once done, close the Registry Editor and restart your computer.

- With the ClickLock set, you could also[explore cleaning the mouse properly](https://www.makeuseof.com/how-clean-your-dirty-mouse/) for a more accurate experience.
+ With the ClickLock set, you could also [explore cleaning the mouse properly](https://www.makeuseof.com/how-clean-your-dirty-mouse/) for a more accurate experience.

 ## Make Your Windows Experience Easier and Better